 Many places will accept holiday decorations.
 When clearing out my mom's home, we brought most things to Goodwill near her home.
 They accepted it all because it was a few months before Christmas.
 Below are some places that will take holiday decorations.

-Contact your Local Thrift Stores, Outreach Programs, After School Places, Senior Centers, Nursing Homes, Senior Living Residences, Churches, Synagogues, or Parish to see if they accept holiday decorations before bringing them.
+Contact your Local Thrift Stores, Outreach Programs, School Places, Senior Centers, Nursing Homes, Senior Living Residences, Churches, Synagogues, or parishs to see if they accept holiday decorations before bringing them.

 You can even see if you can give them away for free in your local community.
 Check out the Nextdoor app or your neighborhood community Facebook group.